embedded-office/canopen-stack/docs/docs/usecase/callbacks.md

 ### LSS Configuration Load

 This optional function is called during reset communication to load the stored LSS configuration.
-If no storage for a configuration data is found, the referenced argument should stay unchanged.
+If no storage for the configuration data is found, the referenced argument should stay unchanged.
 The CAN frame pointer is checked to be valid before the CANopen stack calls this function.

 ```c
 int16_t COLssLoad(uint32_t *baudrate, uint8_t *nodeId)